Hemambar19/rickmortyapi/README.md

    -GET /fetch-characters?species=Human&status=Alive&page=1&size=2

-3. Architecture diagram for technology been used for this project.
+Architecture diagram for technology been used for this project.

 ![image](https://github.com/user-attachments/assets/72913e41-097f-42db-9e7c-ef60debcb509)

+Dockerizing the API

+Created a Dockerfile with a multi-stage build process using distroless images (Has enhanced security, minimal dependence and ideal for PRODUCTION workloads )